shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 \end{aligned}
 \end{equation}

 We can pull the quadratic term out as it will be $\ge 0$ if each $\Tgixst \succeq 0$.
-Positive semi-definitiveness of the hessians is a reasonable assumption to make, and even if they aren't, we can modify and deal with them numerically.
+Positive semi-definitiveness of the Hessians is a reasonable assumption to make, and even if they aren't, we can modify and deal with them numerically.

 We also expand the quadratic term to separate out the quadratic and linear terms in $\x$.
 We get something similar to the cost function expansion.